openyurtio/openyurt/docs/proposals/20230706-yurtappconfigurationreplacement.md

 }

 type SecretItem struct {
-	// ContainerName represents name of the container.
+	// ContainerName represents name of the container
+	// in which the Secret will be replaced
 	ContainerName string `json:"containerName"`
 	// SecretSource represents volume name.
 	SecretSource string `json:"secretClaim"`